REVIEW FOR THE FIRBOARD

 The option of purchasing a cable to control a drive fan and pit temperature is always a welcome addition, as is the ability to work with different kinds of probes (RTD, Thermistors, etc).

 Water-resistance would be welcome in future iterations, but overall, what’s not to like?
 You can monitor your meat with the cloud, or with Bluetooth in short range, and the Fireboard is an excellent smart thermometer worth checking out.
+It also made our Top Gift List.

 The buying options